rocketproplab/Guides/styleGuides/rpl_c_style_guide.md

 File extensions
 ---------------

-*  All C source files should have the file extension .c Similarly, all C header files should have the file extension .h
+*  All C source files should have the file extension .c.
+   Similarly, all C header files should have the file extension .h

         Good: foo.c, foo_header.h